DaRealProfessor/Symfony-Project/README.md

-Hello,
-the latest working version of my project (backend : Symfony & frontend : Angular) will be shared here soon enough, the current uploaded version is quite broke and requires some modifications which i am currently working on.
+The latest working version of my project (backend : Symfony & frontend : Angular) will be shared here soon enough, the current uploaded version is quite broke and requires some modifications which i am currently working on.